- What is breast augmentation surgery?

 Recent research has shown that a cancer diagnosis is more common with patients with textured implants than smooth implants.

-Deaths are also rare, but have occurred, according to the organization.
+Deaths are also rare, but have occurred.

 Breastfeeding after breast augmentation